 The requirements may be met by examination or by the successful completion of History 2110 and Political Science 1101.
 If the examinations are passed, students must select additional courses from Section 3, Social Science Foundations in Core Area E. (Note: Passing the tests does not generate earned credit hours.)
 Students are strongly encouraged to check with their advisor prior to registering for examinations to determine if program requirements will be fully met if an exam is taken and passed.

-Students transferring to Georgia State University who have satisfied the constitution and/or history requirements at another institution are not required to repeat those exams.
+Students transferring to Georgia State University who have satisfied the U.S Constitution, as well as the Georgia Constitution and/or U. S. as well as Georgia history requirements at another institution are not required to repeat the course work that satisfied those requirements.
 Decisions regarding satisfactory completion of these requirements by transfer students are made by the Office of Admissions.

 Registration and Administration Details

 Constitution and history exams are paper-based and are administered in the Counseling and Testing Center at 75 Piedmont Ave, N.E., Suite 200A, Atlanta, GA 30303.
 Your Panther ID is required for admission to take any of the exams.
 Test times are 10 a.m. and 2 p.m. on specified dates.

 - Each exam may be taken only once per test.

 - A maximum of two (2) exams may be taken during each test session (a.m. session or p.m. session).